SoongGuanLeong/de_project_usgs_earthquakes/README.md

 ### Setup Steps
 1. Clone the Repository
 2. Setup Google Cloud Platform (GCP).
 You need to have the following:
   - GCP Project
-- Service Account that have permission `BigQuery Data Editor`, `BigQuery Job User`, `BigQuery User`, `Storage Admin`, `Storage Object Creator`, then download the key as json.
+  - Service Account that have permission `BigQuery Data Editor`, `BigQuery Job User`, `BigQuery User`, `Storage Admin`, `Storage Object Creator` (these were what I used), then download the key as json.
   - Google Cloud Storage (GCS) Bucket and then create two folder (raw & parquet) in the bucket.
   - BigQuery Datasets (while we will create bronze, silver and gold, we need to create one for dbt to test connection to bigquery)

 ## 🛡️ License